 A spicy Vietnamese sandwich, Bánh Mì translates as “bread.”
 Traditionally served on a short baguette baked made with rice and wheat flour, the sandwich is filled with a savory cooked protein, pickled veggies and peppers, then topped with cilantro and a simple mayo spread.

-Gluten free or bread-less options
+- Gluten free

-Nothing too soft, otherwise it will be soggy right out of the gate!
 The Bánh Mì is traditionally served on short baguettes, but I explore the bakery section and choose whichever baguette looks most appealing.
 Medium firmness, flakey on the outside and soft on the inside works best.
 Then I cut it down into smaller sandwich-sized pieces.

-Ingredient Spotlight
+Nutrition Spotlight

 Tofu – A complete and clean plant-based protein packed with calcium, iron, and manganese.
 When marinated and baked or air-fried, tofu becomes crispy and golden, adding satisfying texture and rich umami flavors.